patKilcullen/Balderdash/NOTES.md

  WHAT TO DO:

-new card flip messes up defcards and change turn
+new card flip messes up flip when you choose a definition and whne  change turn

  GAME FOR JUST TWO PLAYUER HAS TO BE DIFFERENT OR NOT ALLOPWED.... as it is, with two players, the players fake def wouldnt make a different because no one could guess it...
 Could have it where player whose turn it is is also allowed to enter a fake def.. could always work that way..